mesonbuild/meson/docs/markdown/legal.md

 rest of the project.

-If you are a third party and want to use the Meson logo, you must first must obtain written permission from Jussi Pakkanen.
+If you are a third party and want to use the Meson logo, you must first obtain written permission from Jussi Pakkanen.

 ## Website licensing